-- SIP Trunk Registration (Dynamic Authentication). - Response to SIP OPTIONS queries. - Incoming calls from the PSTN were routed to DID numbers assigned by WorldNet.
-Incoming PSTN calls were terminated to the following endpoints: Avaya J129 IP Deskphones (SIP), Avaya 96x1 Series IP Deskphones (SIP), Avaya J179 IP Deskphones (H.323), Avaya one-X® Communicator softphone (H.323 and SIP), Avaya Agent for Desktop (SIP), Avaya Workplace client for Windows (SIP), Avaya 2420 Digital Deskphones and analog Deskphones. - Inbound and outbound PSTN calls to/from Remote Workers using Avaya Workplace client for Windows (SIP). - Outgoing calls to the PSTN were routed via WorldNet network to various PSTN destinations. - Proper disconnect when the caller abandons the call before the call is answered. - Proper disconnect via normal call termination by the caller or the called parties. - Proper disconnect by the network for calls that are not answered (with voicemail off). - Proper response to busy endpoints. - Proper response/error treatment when dialing invalid PSTN numbers. - Proper codec negotiation and two-way speech-path.
-Testing was performed with codecs: G.722 and G.711MU, with G.722 being the preferred codec. - No matching codecs. - DTMF tone transmissions as out-of-band RTP events as per RFC2833: - Outbound call to PSTN application requiring DTMF (e.g., an IVR or voice mail system). - o Inbound call from PSTN to Avaya CPE application requiring DTMF (e.g., Aura® Messaging, Avaya vector digit collection steps). - Experience Portal use of SIP REFER to redirect inbound calls, via the Avaya SBC, to the appropriate Communication Manager agent extension. - Inbound caller interaction with Experience Portal applications, including prompting, caller DTMF input, wait treatment. - Call and two-way talk path establishment between callers and Communication Manager agents following redirection from Experience Portal. - Calling number blocking (Privacy). - Call Hold/Resume (long and short duration). - Call Forward (unconditional, busy, no answer). - Blind Call Transfers. - Consultative Call Transfers. - Station Conference. - EC500 (Extension to Cellular) calls. - Routing inbound vector call to call center agent queues. - Simultaneous active calls. - Long duration calls (over one hour). - Proper response/error treatment to all trunks busy. - Proper response/error treatment when disabling SIP connection.
+- SIP trunk static IP authentication. - Response to SIP OPTIONS queries. - Incoming PSTN calls to various Avaya endpoints, including SIP, H.323, digital, and analog telephones at the enterprise.
+All incoming calls from the PSTN were routed to the simulated enterprise across the SIP Trunk from the service provider's network. - Outgoing PSTN calls from Avaya endpoints including SIP, H.323, digital and analog telephones at the enterprise.
+All outgoing calls to the PSTN were routed from the simulated enterprise across the SIP trunk to the service provider's network. - Inbound and outbound PSTN calls to/from Remote Workers using the Avaya Workplace Client for Windows SIP softphone. - Outgoing calls to the PSTN were routed via the service provider's network to various PSTN destinations. - Proper disconnect when the caller abandons the call before the call is answered. - Proper disconnect via normal call termination by the caller or the called parties. - Proper disconnect by the network for calls that are not answered (with voicemail off). - Proper response to busy endpoints. - Proper response/error treatment when dialing invalid PSTN numbers. - Proper codec negotiation and two-way speech-path.
+Testing was performed with codec: G.711MU. - No matching codecs. - DTMF tone transmissions as out-of-band RTP events as per RFC2833: - Outbound call to PSTN application requiring DTMF (e.g., an IVR or voice mail system). - o Inbound call from PSTN to Avaya CPE application requiring DTMF (e.g., Aura® Messaging, Avaya vector digit collection steps). - Calling number blocking (Privacy). - Call Hold/Resume (long and short duration). - Call Forward (unconditional, busy, no answer). - Blind Call Transfers. - Consultative Call Transfers. - Station Conference. - EC500 (Extension to Cellular) calls.

+- Routing inbound calls from the PSTN to call center agent queues via a vector.
+Various Avaya endpoints, including calls to Avaya Agent for Desktop clients were used.
+The Avaya Agent for Desktop client (SIP) was included as a Remote Worker endpoint handing calls to call center agent queues. - Simultaneous active calls. - Long duration calls (over one hour). - Proper response/error treatment to all trunks busy. - Proper response/error treatment when disabling SIP connection.